ikasanEIP/ikasan/ikasaneip/component/endpoint/amazon-s3-endpoint/Readme.md

 For larger data sets data should be streamed from the file system and the ```AmazonS3FileProducer``` used.
 In this case the full file path to the data should be specified in the payload as well as the key.
-Note a ```InvalidAmazonS3PayloadException``` will get thrown if the filePath or keyName field is null.
+Note a ```InvalidAmazonS3PayloadException``` will get thrown if the filePath or keyName field is null or if the file path does not exist on the local filesystem.

 ```java
 /**